 The demand for Li-ion batteries (LIB) is growing due to the increase in eco-friendly vehicles, leading to an increase in spent batteries.
 LIBs contain toxic substances that can cause environmental pollution if not properly disposed.
 To address this, recovery of these ions is being explored as a new resource, but traditional recovery methods are expensive.
 Our group is focused on developing 2D material-based membranes with high ion selectivity to reduce energy demand and make recovery more efficient.
 This will be achieved through modification of channel size and functional groups.

-PEMFCs convert chemical energy from hydrogen into electricity using a proton exchange membrane as an electrolyte.
-They have potential for clean and efficient power generation and improvement of performance and cost is a key goal in the multidisciplinary field of PEMFC research.
-The main components of PEMFCs are the anode, cathode, and proton exchange membrane, with a focus on improving the performance of the electrodes and developing a more durable and cost-effective proton exchange membrane.
-Our group has expertise in both 2D materials and PEMFCs research and is exploring the potential of using 2D materials to improve the performance and durability of PEMFCs.
-We invite you to visit our 2D materials lab to discuss collaboration opportunities in PEMFC research and work together to advance the technology and make it a more competitive alternative to other energy sources.
+Proton exchange membrane fuel cells (PEMFCs) generate electricity by converting the chemical energy of hydrogen through a proton exchange membrane acting as the electrolyte.
+They hold great promise for clean and efficient power generation.
+Enhancing performance and reducing costs remain central goals in the multidisciplinary field of PEMFC research.
+Key components include the anode, cathode, and proton exchange membrane, with ongoing efforts focused on improving electrode performance and developing more durable, cost-effective membrane materials.
+Our group specializes in both 2D materials and PEMFC research, and we are actively investigating how 2D materials can enhance the performance and durability of PEMFC systems.
+We welcome you to visit our 2D materials lab to explore potential collaborations aimed at advancing PEMFC technology and positioning it as a more competitive energy solution.

 2D materials with structure control have various potential applications in the thin film industry, beyond just membrane technology.
 Their properties, including electrical conductivity, mechanical strength, light absorption, and thermal conductivity, can be customized by adjusting their atomic structure and composition.
 Carbon-based structured 2D materials, for instance, have high conductivity and can be utilized as energy storage electrodes in batteries and supercapacitors.
 They can also be used to produce high-value added thin films such as electromagnetic wave shields and heat-conducting films.
 On the other hand, semiconductor and inorganic porous 2D materials with insulating properties are suitable for applications like photo-reactive membrane reactors, low-k thin films, and drug delivery.